gabrielfs7/cqrs-ddd-php/README.md

 - **Domain Event:**
   - Generally triggered by an AggregateRoot.
   - They follow a timeline sequence.
+  - There must be possible to revert (backtrack) the event.

 - **Repository:**
   - Responsible to store and retrieve Entities from storage layer.